SansKrono/loz-homebrew-vault/Trial By Wombat/Races/Diprotean.md

 -----
 ### Homeland

-Across the vast stretches of [[Grasstide]], the shadows of the Diprotean roam.
-These gentle giants, now tales of yesteryears, once roamed the plains in harmony with the [[Echidnarian]]s and [[Platypian]]s.
-With no enemies to challenge their gentle nature, [[Grasstide]] was a land of unity.
+Across the vast stretches of Grasstide, the shadows of the Diprotean roam.
+These gentle giants, now tales of yesteryears, once roamed the plains in harmony with the Echidnarians and Platypians.
+With no enemies to challenge their gentle nature, Grasstide was a land of unity.
 Stonehenge-like formations, remnants of their great gatherings, dot the plains, drawing travelers who wish to touch a part of the forgotten past.

 -----